| | By Dr. Kirk Doing, Eastern Maine Healthcare, Affiliated Laboratory, Inc.,

 tubed biochemical media (Remel, Inc).
 Isolates included both

 patient and laboratory stock cultures.
+An essential agreement

 of 98%, after discrepant